Vision Related Learning Issues

 Is Vision Therapy Covered by Insurance or WCB?

 Vision therapy is not covered by your Vision benefits through your insurance.
-Patients are able to use health spending accounts or submit for a tax deduction.
+Patients can use health spending accounts or submit for a tax deduction.
 Some claims are eligible through various insurance programs if the visual issue is secondary to an injury.

 Schedule a comprehensive vision therapy exam with Dr. Sarah Keep to see if you or your child can benefit from vision therapy to help with work, school and sports performance.